 When is the best time to run the air conditioner?

-Talk with your A/C specialist to determine the best solution for your unit.
+Talk with your HVAC specialist to determine the best solution for your coolant problems.
 (Photo courtesy of Robert Nettgen)

 Dear Angie: What is best way to run air conditioning?
 Is it better to keep the A/C running all day at, say, 75 degrees?
 Or should I turn it off all day and then when I come home from work, turn it on?
 Is one more expensive than the other? – Sandy M., Battlement Mesa, Colo.